lmaccherone/tzTime/README.md

 ## Features ##

+* Transform into any (and I mean any) timezone
-* Create time-series axis for charts
+* Create timezone precise time-series axis for charts

   * Knockout weekends, holidays, non-workhours
   * Work with timezone precision
   * Work in any granularity

     * Year, quarter, week, day, hour, etc.
     * No more recording `2012-03-05T00:00:00.000Z` when you really just mean `2012-03-05`
     * Create and use custom granularities: `R02I04-07` = Seventh day of fourth iteration in second release

 * Tested - Over 300 tests
 * [Documented](http://lmaccherone.github.com/tzTime/docs/tzTimes-docs/index.html) - Robust documentation for an open source library
 * [DocTested](https://github.com/lmaccherone/coffeedoctest) - The examples will always match the code because it fails automated testing